 - The Committee considered the external auditor's plans and progress and the outcomes of this work, with particular reference to the annual audit of the Council's statutory financial statements and value for money arrangements. - The Committee was kept updated on the national issues with local authority accounts and audit, which delayed the finalisation of the Council's statutory statement of accounts.
-The Committee monitored progress and asked questions about the impact. - The Committee kept abreast of the progress of the national scheme for appointing the external auditor from 2023/24 to 2027/28, together with the associated audit fee increases.
-The Committee sought explanations for the much higher fees being proposed.
+The Committee monitored progress and asked questions about the impact. - The Committee received the 2022/23 Audit Findings Report at its meeting in April 2024, allowing the Statement of Accounts for 2022/23 to be published with a clean audit report.